FOLLOW US

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

 The authorities in Switzerland set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact the Embassy of Switzerland in the UK.
+If you’re not sure how these requirements apply to you, contact the Swiss Embassy in the UK.

 COVID-19 rules

-There are no COVID-19 testing or vaccination requirements for people entering Switzerland.
+There are no COVID-19 testing or vaccination requirements for travellers entering Switzerland.

 Passport validity requirements